The Importance of Genetic Testing

 If you were to ask the head of a pharmaceutical or biotech company working on an orphan disease why they chose that disease to invest their money in over others, they would tell you at the top of their list was an organized and accessible community.
 Because without official genetic diagnosis, individuals would not be able to participate in trials.

 If we want to move the science along and have a therapy that works, we must make sure everyone in our community has a genetically-confirmed diagnosis.
 And the time couldn’t be better for it.
 We are closer than ever to very hopeful clinical trials.
 Today, eleven genes have been identified and genetic confirmation of those is relatively easy.
 There is still a number of unidentified genes, but the more people that get genetic testing, the more of those genes that will be found.

 So if you have not already done so, please go to your primary care physician and request genetic testing.
-Check out Unraveling USH on the Usher Syndrome Coalition website to find out how.
+Check out the Usher Syndrome Coalition website to find out how.
 And if you tried to get a genetic confirmation in the past and you were unsuccessful, now is the time to try, again.
 Let’s let everyone in the medical community know that we in the Usher syndrome community are organized, accessible, genetically-diagnosed, and ready to find a cure.

 Learn more about how to participate in the Usher syndrome genetic testing initiative, and visit our Q&A page to learn about the importance of genetic testing and find answers to other frequently asked questions.